DataDog/hiring-engineers/answers.md

    - database: admin
 ```
 After that I restarted the agent to apply the new settings.
-The MongoDb appeared on the integrations page and on the Host Map
+MongoDb appeared on the integrations page and on the Host Map
 ![Integrations](img/integrations.png)
 ![Hosts](img/host-map.png)

 ### MySQL Metric Collection

-The next step was to set up the config file for Metric Collection
+The next step was to set up the config file for Metric Collection.
 In the directory `/etc/datadog-agent/conf.d/mysql.d` I edited the conf.yaml file to specify server, user, password and port:
 ![MySQL metrics](img/mysql-config.png)

 I restarted the Agent by running `sudo service datadog-agent restart`

-### Create a Custom Agent check
+### Create a Custom Agent Check

 For this task I followed the documentation on how to write the Custom Agent check (https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)